iVibudh/web-development/README.md

 <hr />

 ## Notes on HTML
+##### Short cut for writing the **HTML boilerplate**
+    - Open a blank HTML file like "index.html"
+    - ! and enter on first selection
+    - boiler plate code is written for your page

 ##### Commonly Useful tags

 - `<html>`: Defines the root element of an HTML document.